-To support the extensive research programme at Diamond, the beamlines are grouped into six Villages, fostering relations between user communities with shared research interests and requirements.
+To support the extensive research programme at Diamond, the beamlines and integrated facilities are organised into eight groups, fostering relations between user communities with shared research interests and requirements.
 These communities encourage collaboration and knowledge exchange through shared facilities, seminar programmes and other activities.

 Use the categories on the left to search for experts.
 The search will return experts with any of the disciplines selected.

 Annette Kleppe is a Beamline Scientist on the Extreme Conditions beamline.
 Annette joined Diamond in October 2006 from the Department of Earth S...

 Iuliia Mikulska is a post doctoral research associate on the I20 Versatile X-ray Spectroscopy beamlineEmail: Iuliia.Mikulska@diamond.ac.uk

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.

 Diamond Light Source Ltd

 Diamond Light Source® and the Diamond logo are registered trademarks of Diamond Light Source Ltd

 Registered in England and Wales at Diamond House, Harwell Science and Innovation Campus, Didcot, Oxfordshire, OX11 0DE, United Kingdom.
 Company number: 4375679.
 VAT number: 287 461 957.
 Economic Operators Registration and Identification (EORI) number: GB287461957003.